-As explained above, within the facts you have presented, you would have an interest, but not occupy a position of profit, in the police services contract between the county and UCI.
+As explained above, within the facts you have presented, within the facts you have presented, you would have an interest, but not occupy a position of profit, in the contract between the county and the program.
 Therefore, R.C.
 2921.42(A)(3) will not prohibit you from holding both positions.
 Other restrictions contained within R.C.
-2921.42, however, will apply to these contracts.
+2921.42 will apply to these contracts.

-If UCI continues to provide police services under a contract with the county or receive grant funds from CAC, R.C.
-2921.42(A)(4) would prohibit you from serving as a member of county council and president of UCI unless you can meet the exception in R.C.
+If the program continues to receive funding from the county, R.C.
+2921.42(A)(4) would prohibit you from serving as a member of county council and director of the program unless you can meet the exception in R.C.
 2921.42(C).
-As discussed below, based on the service UCI provides to the county, you may be able to meet this exception.
+As discussed below, based on the services the program provides to the county, you may be able to meet this exception.
 Please note that even if you meet the exception, and can serve in both positions, R.C.
-2921.42(A)(1) and 102.03(D) would prohibit you from actively using your position by voting, discussing, deliberating, formally or informally lobbying, or otherwise participating, as a member of the council, on matters that affect UCI.
+2921.42(A)(1) and 102.03(D) would prohibit you from voting, discussing, deliberating, formally or informally lobbying, or otherwise participating, as a member of the council, on matters that affect the program.
 R.C.
-102.04(C) also prohibits you, as part of your compensated employment at UCI, from representing, advocating, or performing any other services for UCI on any matter that is before any agency of the county.
+102.04(C) also prohibits you, as part of your compensated employment with the program, from performing services for the program on any matter that is before any agency of the county.